sinclairnick/webroute/README.md

 It was invented to make building sophisticated APIs easier in the diverse ecosystem of serverless (but also serverful) full-stack and backend development.

+### Inspiration

+Webroute was heavily inspired by tRPC, but built specifically for HTTP.
+So if you're a fan of either, you'll probably like webroute.

 ## Features

 - 👋 Unopinionated and minimal API, by design